EVERYTHING YOU NEED TO KNOW

 Pets of all shapes and sizes are welcome at Katrinasrust.
-Two of our cottages, The Oaks and Wisteria, have large fenced in gardens that are great for dogs to safely explore.
 Here are a few FAQs about bringing your dogs along with you, but if you have any questions that are not answered below, please get in touch with us directly and we will get back to you as soon as we can with an answer.

 Are there limits to the number of dogs I can bring?
 Not in Wisteria and The Oaks, but remember that they are an extension of your family and therefore you're responsible for their behaviour.
 Any damage to property may be charged for.
 We tend to limit large dogs to two in the smaller units but please get in touch as we're happy to deal with each booking on a case by case basis.

 Can we walk our dogs off lead?
 Yes.
 There may be other dogs on the property so if your dogs are not well socialised please just keep that in mind.

 Can the dogs swim?
 Yes, in the dams and the river.
 The water is safe and clean.